awaisdevops/linux/ownership-and-permissions/chattr/README.md

 - `i` indicates the **immutable** attribute.
 - `e` indicates an attribute applied by the kernel.

-### 2. **Append-Only Attribute**
+## 2. Append-Only Attribute (Allow Only Appending Data)

-If you want a file or directory to only allow data to be appended (without deletion or overwriting), use the append-only attribute.
+To allow data to be appended to a file or directory without allowing deletion or overwriting, you can use the append-only attribute.

+### Command to make a file or directory append-only:

 ```bash
 chattr +a <file-name>
 chattr +a hh
 ```

-- `+a` means **append-only**: The file can only have data added, not overwritten or deleted.
+- `+a` means **append-only**: The file can only have data added and cannot be overwritten or deleted.

-To remove the append-only attribute:
+### Command to remove the append-only attribute:

 ```bash
 chattr -a hh
 ```

+---

 ## License